AugsEU/Bin-editor-improvements/README.md

     Numpad5:switch in and out of orthogonal

-* Added "Duplicate" and "Translate" buttons to the bin editor and improved UI
+* Added "Duplicate" and "Translate" buttons to the bin editor and improved UI, also added a subdivide button.

 * Added Camera Intro editor(WIP)